1973 Miami Dolphins season: Divisional

 The Dolphins outgained Cincinnati in total yards, 400–194, and first downs, 27–11, while also scoring on three of their first four possessions and shutting out the Bengals in the second half.
 The Dolphins racked up 241 yards on the ground, including 106 from Mercury Morris and 71 from Larry Csonka, while receiver Paul Warfield caught 5 passes for 95 yards and a score.
+Bob Griese completed 11 of 18 passes for 159 yards, 2 touchdowns and an interception, for a passer rating of 103.7.
+Griese's 18 pass attempts were the most that he would throw throughout the entire 1973-74 playoffs.
+For the rest of the playoffs, Griese would throw less than 10 times per game.

 Conference Championship

 Running back Larry Csonka led the Dolphins to a victory with 117 rushing yards and 3 touchdowns.
 Mercury Morris also ran for 86 yards.
 Bob Griese threw just six passes during the game, completing three.

 Super Bowl

 Larry Csonka rushed for 145 yards on 33 carries, scoring two touchdowns, and was named MVP.
 Bob Griese threw just seven passes all game, completing six.